skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 1. Compute an FRS for a single desired trajectory (i.e. a single $k \in K$) without tracking error
 2. Compute the FRS for all possible desired trajectories, plus tracking error

 The first computation is to illustrate what the FRS looks like.
 The second computation gives us the FRS itself, to use for online planning.
+Note that computing an FRS that is not too conservative requires tens of gigabytes of RAM.
+We've gone ahead and done this for you on a big beefy computer; the FRSes are available as .mat files in the [data folder of this step](https://github.com/skousik/RTD_tutorial/tree/master/step_3_FRS_computation/data/reach_sets).